16/envv/README.md

 ```

 If requirements are not satisfied, it will **raise an exception**.
 So be sure this validation occurs as soon as possible in the boot process of your application.
-In a Ruby On Rails application, you can place it in an initializer and ensure it will be executed first by naming it `app/initializers/01-envv.rb` for example.
+In a Ruby On Rails application, you can place it in an initializer and ensure it will be executed first by naming it `app/initializers/01-envv.rb` for example, since initializers are run in alphabetical order.

 If environment variables are validated, you can now access their coerced value with `ENVV#fetch` method: